ka-zo/booking-data-analysis/README.md

 $ gcloud storage buckets create --location europe-west3 gs://bookings-temp
 ```

-After this, you can run the scripts below, but make sure, you replace the
+After this, you can run the scripts below.

+> [!WARNING]
-BigQuery table ID provided below with your own table ID.
+> Make sure, you replace the BigQuery table ID provided below with your own
+> table ID.
+The default value for the bookings table ID is
+> `booking-data-analysis.booking_data_analysis.bookings`.
 The default value
-for the bookings table ID is
+> for the airports table ID is
-`booking-data-analysis.booking_data_analysis.bookings`.
+> `booking-data-analysis.booking_data_analysis.airports`.

 This command below uploads the bookings data:
 ```bash